wonjun-dev/wonjun-dev/README.md

 - 👋 Hi, I’m Wonjun Chung
 - 👀 I’m interested in AI and machine learning that can make business value.
-- 🌱 I’m currently learning vision AI and inference optimization
+- 🌱 I’m currently learning general AI topics such as XAI, SSL, inference optimization and multimodal models.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 wonjun.dev@gmail.com